muxup/muxup-site/pages/2023q1/commercially-available-risc-v-silicon.md

   many that it's impossible to enumerate.
 RISC-V is growing rapidly, so perhaps this will change in the next year or two.
-* A large proportion of the SoC designs listed are based on proprietary core designs (with one of the most notable exceptions being those based on the Apache-licensed T-Head IP).
+* A large proportion of the SoC designs listed are based on proprietary core designs.
+The exceptions are the collection of SoCs based on the T-Head cores, the SiFive E31 and Kendryte K210 (Rocket-derived) and the GreenWaves GAP8/GAP9 (PULP-derived).
 As a long-term proponent of open source silicon I'd hope to see this change over time.
 Once a company has moved from a proprietary ISA to an open standard (RISC-V), there's a much easier transition path to switch from a proprietary IP core to one that's open